Normation/rudder-ansible/README.md

 [ansible]: http://www.ansible.com/
 [rudder]: http://www.rudder.io/

+You can find the documentation for each role in its folder, in the **README.md** file.

 ## Module usage

 The collection provides 2 major roles allowing to configure a Rudder root server but also to set up nodes dynamically (adding node properties for example).

 ### node_settings